tedi-af/guides/guides/Spring Boot.md

     GET http://localhost:8080
     ```
-9. Run your application and try to use GET or POST request or both
+9. Run your application and try to use GET or POST request

 ## Building RESTful Web Service with MySQL
 1. Prepare your application with these dependencies :